stevenjudd/stevenjudd.github.io/_posts/2021-03-09-Determine-if-an-object-is-an-array.md

 Why is this important?
 Because different commands can return different types and you may need to code differently based on the type of result you get from a command.
 Adding a property to an Integer type is different than adding to a Hashtable or an Array.

-Here is an excellent explanation of Arrays by Kevin Marquette if you would like to learn more: [https://powershellexplained.com/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know/?utm_source=blog&utm_medium=blog&utm_content=titlelink](https://powershellexplained.com/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know/?utm_source=blog&utm_medium=blog&utm_content=titlelink)
+[Here is an excellent explanation](https://powershellexplained.com/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know/?utm_source=blog&utm_medium=blog&utm_content=titlelink) of Arrays by Kevin Marquette if you would like to learn more.